 Workers in refineries, petrochemical plants, and rubber manufacturing operations and those who handle transportation and distribution of these products face significant health risks related to the high levels of benzene in their work environments.
-The most serious of these are the group of benzene-related cancers commonly known by a single word: leukemia.
+The most serious of these are the groups of benzene-related cancers commonly known by a single word: leukemia.

 People are frequently exposed to benzene from the following:

 - Factory work

 For legal advice on leukemia caused by benzene, call (801) 900-4681 for a free case evaluation.